johe123qwe/github-trending/README.md

 ## All language

+* 【2025-05-30】[coleam00 / local-ai-packaged](https://github.com/coleam00/local-ai-packaged) - Run all your local AI together in one package - Ollama, Supabase, n8n, Open WebUI, and more!
 * 【2025-05-29】[livestorejs / livestore](https://github.com/livestorejs/livestore) - LiveStore is a next-generation state management framework based on reactive SQLite and built-in sync engine.
 * 【2025-05-29】[KwaiVGI / LivePortrait](https://github.com/KwaiVGI/LivePortrait) - Bring portraits to life!
 * 【2025-05-28】[NomicFoundation / hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.